 The Reminiscence Collection

-The Reminiscence Collection is a selection of ‘Memory Boxes’ full of photos, music, films, puzzles, books and activities, designed to help people living with dementia relive their past and give their brain a workout.
-The collection is kept in the County Reserve Store in County Hall, Aylesbury.
-It is open to the public on Tuesdays from 9:30am – 5pm, but is also available to borrow.
+The Reminiscence Collection is a selection of ‘Memory Bags‘ full of photos, music, films, puzzles, books and activities, designed to help people living with dementia relive their past and give their brain a workout.
+You can borrow Memory Bags from the Reminiscence Collection from several libraries around Buckinghamshire for up to three weeks.

 Call 01296 383 966 for more information.